strewm/Gotta-Latte-Do/README.md

 # To-do's/Future features

-- Add/Finish Carousel to Welcome/Splash Page
-- User notifications
+- User notifications when:
+  - A task is coming due
+  - Another user adds you as a contact
+  - Another user assigns you a task
 - User profiles
 - Keyboard shortcuts